Chetumal & Bacalar

 We must have walked 5 km, and end up at Walmart.

 I can’t believe they are selling guns here.

-Next day we go to Balacar.
+The next day we go to Balacar.
 We catch a collective / mini-van to the Red Cross hospital.
 Then we catch a combo taxi that holds 4 passengers and you share the fare for 30 Pesos per person.
 We arrive in town which is about 40 km out of Chetumal.
-The driver asks me where I want to go “The lake of the 7 colours” I tell him.
+The driver asks me where I want to go to “The lake of the 7 colors” I tell him.
 So he charges us another 15 Pesos to take us a few streets.

-Well there are no 7 colours today – the only colour is grey, apart from the flooded restaurant floor partly submerged.
+Well, there are no 7 colors today – the only color is grey, apart from the flooded restaurant floor partly submerged.

 Explorason wants a swim, but it starts to rain.